Who is who in the Government of Gustavo Petro

 Minister of Culture

-Artist, poet, playwright and theater director, and a long-standing left-wing activist, her appointment is a sign of recognition of the traditional left and of the sector’s experience.
+Artist, poet, playwright and theater director, and a long-standing left-wing activist, her appointment is a sign of recognition of the traditional left and of her sectoral experience.

 As an artist committed to politics, she co-founded the Teatro de la Candelaria, directed the Colombian Theater Corporation and founded the Women on Stage for Peace Festival.
 It is her first time in public office, but she has very clear ideas of her goals as chancellor.
 She will promote a story that helps transform the preconceptions that Colombians have about the war and bring culture and art to the most distant areas of the country.